volkamerlab/opencadd/docs-jb/source/learn/databases/pdb/README.md

       * **JRNL**: Literature citation that defines the coordinate set.
       * **REMARK**: General remarks; they can be structured or free form.

-### Order of Records
- * All records in a PDB coordinate entry must appear in a defined order.
- * Mandatory record types are present in all entries.
- * When mandatory data are not provided, the record name must appear in the entry with a NULL indicator.
- * Optional items become mandatory when certain conditions exist.